jplf/radiog/frontend/README.md

 * `messages` is used to display messages when necessary.

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-### Build and run

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
-The content may be served by nginx or a apache http server.

 #### Components